Illuminated Christian Manuscript

 For several centuries, the Gospel books included the four Gospels with prefaces and comments, preceded by a Canon table for the concordance between the texts and followed by a capitulary with the list of celebrations.
 The four elements of the Canon table are separated within an arched portico lavishly painted.

-On July 15 in London, Christie's sells a remarkably complete manuscript on vellum in very good condition, known as the Gospels of Queen Theutberga, lot 20 estimated £ 1M.
+On July 15, 2015, Christie's sold for £ 2M from a lower estimate of £ 1M a remarkably complete manuscript on vellum in very good condition, known as the Gospels of Queen Theutberga, lot 20.

 This book was made in the early ninth century, most likely in Metz.
 Despite the luxury scripts, it does not include decorative initials, increasing its presumption of a very ancient execution.
 The list of celebrations do not mention the feast of All Saints which became an obligation of the official liturgy in 835.